Xiaomi Mi Watch Lite smartwatch for $58.99: Can Xiaomi do watches?

 Range of functions of the Xiaomi Mi Watch Lite

-The Xiaomi Mi Watch Lite is unfortunately not necessarily “smarter” than the Redmi Smaratwatch and is more of a fitness watch like the Amazfit Bip S or Amazfit GTS, for example.
-It works with its own operating system and therefore does not offer the option to install apps afterwards.
+Unfortunately, the Xiaomi Mi Watch Lite is not necessarily “smarter” than the Redmi Smartwatch and is more of a fitness watch like the Amazfit Bip S or Amazfit GTS, for example.
+It works with its own operating system and therefore does not offer the option to install apps later.
 Instead, there is the option of music control, watch functions like timer & alarm clock, notifications, breathing exercises, weather forecast, and thanks to the integrated heart rate monitor, gyroscope, and accelerometer, heart rate measurement and sleep tracking.
+In return, the watch is unfortunately not multitasking capable.

-So Xiaomi also integrates four more sports modes here than on the Redmi smartwatch, which brings you to 11 “different” sports.
+Thus, Xiaomi also integrates four more sports modes here than in the Redmi smartwatch, which brings you to 11 “different” sports.
 These include running, cycling, trekking, swimming, but also cricket.
-The crucial difference to the Redmi Watch is then the integrated GPS, A-GPS and GLONASS.
-In theory, this should lead to more precise tracking results, but we can only judge that after a test.
+The crucial difference to the Redmi Watch is the integrated GPS, A-GPS and GLONASS.
+I could at least try out the running mode several times and am satisfied with the tracking overall.
+The GPS works precisely and the fix came after about 10 seconds, on the route I can also not notice any major deviations, slight fluctuations like here are also found in the competition.